cape-it/kix17-SurveyProcess/README.md

 # General Information #

-**This package will be published and synchroniezd to [github](https://github.com/cape-it).**
+**This package will be published and synchronized to [github](https://github.com/cape-it).**

 # Package Description

+This package provides a simple post ticket handling survey.
+Goal of the survey is to get feedback on the quality of your servicedesk and being able to relate textual feedback to very tickets.

+In order to provide this functionality a ticket is assigned to a simple process, where the customer contact is able to express his/her satisfaction with the tickets outcome.

 The survey process consists of one activity which provides an activity dialog only accessible via the customer frontend.
 In this dialog it is possible to enter a satisfaction grade (1...5) and a remark.
-If additional data should be collected, you may add own dynamic fields.
-Be aware that the process definition is updated on package re-/installation and update.
+If additional data should be collected, you may add own dynamic fields. **Be aware that the process definition is updated on package re-/installation and update.**

-The package creates following dynmic fields which are used in the survey process:
+The package automatically creates following dynmic fields which are used in the survey process:

 - CustomerSatisfactionStatus
 - CustomerSatisfactionGrade